inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 task.print_summary()
 ```

-> **Note**: The `input_dir` parameter in the `fds.run` method should be set with the correct path
+> **Note**: The `input_dir` parameter in the `fds.run` method should be set to the path
-> to the folder containing the input files.
+> to your input files folder.

-Since the `strong_scaling_test_001.fds` refers to single mesh case, we use the `n_mpi_processes` parameter to configure the simulation to run with a single MPI process.
-As such, with the above script we run a single mesh case with one MPI process a GCP `c2d-standard-2` machine (a machine with 2 vCPUs).
-Note that each MPI process is using
-a single OpenMP thread.

-This can be confirmed by inspecting the stderr logs of the FDS command.
-Navigate to the [web console](http://console.inductiva.ai) and find the task you just ran.
+You can verify the MPI/OpenMP setup by inspecting the stderr logs in the [Inductiva web console](http://console.inductiva.ai) in the task page under Task Logs → stderr, which should show:
-Navigate to the `Task Logs` tab and select stderr.
-You should see the following lines:

 ```
 Number of MPI Processes:  1
 Number of OpenMP Threads: 1
 ```

-The outputs of `task.print_summary()` are the following:
+The task summary looks like this:

 ```
 Task status: Success